 Ranger Rick, Zootles and Zoobooks are magazines about animals.

 Professional journals related to education are located at the Steelcase Library.

-Annenberg/CPB videos are intended for teachers, but many are ideal for use in the classroom or for viewing at home.
-Not all videos listed on the Annenberg page are available by video streaming.
-Videos labeled "Indiviadual Program Description" and having a VoD link are available through the computer.
-You MUST open a free account to Annenberg/CPB to access the videos.
-The GVSU online catalog provides a link to the videos, or you may click Annenberg/CPB to view a complete list of the educational videos produced by Annenberg.
+Annenberg Learner videos are intended for teachers, but many are ideal for use in the classroom or for viewing at home.
+The GVSU online catalog provides a link to the videos, or go to the website to view a list of their educational videos.